UltraMessaging/rtlim/README.md

 but not so high that you risk dropping data due to overload.
 It typically requires experimental testing to determine the best rate limit.
+And even then, a change in receiver timing could mess things up.

-It would be nice if the system itself could determine.
+It would be nice if the system itself could determine the correct automatically and dynamically.

 ### Sliding Windows